MoldyMacaroniX/dream-eleventy-starter/README.md

 Because Eleventy doesn't have nested pagination (which it really should) the simple demands above remained largely unmet in other themes (although I do appreciate the [vredeburg theme](https://github.com/dafiulh/vredeburg) for having nested pagination for its tag pages.)

-Given this, I went ahead and mixed a bunch of code from the best themes, demos, and guides together and created this frankenstein theme.
+Given this, I went ahead and mixed a bunch of code from the best themes, demos, and guides together and created this Frankenstein theme.

 <h1 id="table-of-contents">Table of Contents</h1>